tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

     *   Included: device event and data timestamps
     *   May be included: Brand and model of the device (some device makers preclude this).
     *   Not included: device serial number
-*   For blood glucose monitors:
+*   For blood glucose meters:
     *   Included: blood glucose readings
-*   For continuous glucose meters (“CGM”):
+*   For continuous glucose monitors (“CGM”):
     *   Included: estimated glucose, events tracked by the CGM, including meals, insulin, calibration, exercise
 *   For insulin pumps:
     *   Included: all pump settings, including bolus calculator parameters, basal rates, basal rate profiles, insulin to carb ratios, and insulin sensitivity factors as well as all events tracked by the pump, including meals, insulin dosed,temp basals and suspends events, and BG inputs.
 Note that some of the terms above may have slightly varying language on your device.